 In the 2022 financial year, the Supervisory Board convened for a total of five meetings: four regular meetings and one extraordinary meeting.
 Of the five meetings of the Supervisory Board, three meetings were held as face-to-face meetings, and two meetings were held as video and audio conference calls.
 In addition, various resolutions were adopted using other customary means of communication.
-All members of the Supervisory Board failed to attend more than half of the meetings of the Supervisory Board of relevance to the member in question.
+All members of the Supervisory Board were able to attend all of its meetings.
+Accordingly, no member of the Supervisory Board failed to attend more than half of the meetings of the Supervisory Board of relevance to the member in question.
 A detailed list of meeting attendance for the Supervisory Board and for its committees is included below as a table in this report.